How To Easily Build A DIY Floating Bed With LED Lights

 Step 2: Platform Support; Use 58″ 2×6 board, drill and screws

 Install your 2×6 support in the center of the bottom platform as shown above.
-[You can see the screw location in the top right photo.
+[You can see the screw locations where each boards connects.]
 This is how we secured each piece of the frame.

 Step 3: Top Platform; Use 74.5″ and [2/5] 50.75″ 2×4 boards, drill and screws

 Place your 2×4 boards in a rectangle, as shown above.
 Notice, the shorter 2×4’s are located on the INSIDE of the longer 2×4’s.
 Secure with screws from the outside.

 Step 4: Platform Support; Use the remaining 50.75″ 2×4 boards

 Place them in the center of the rectangle, spaced evenly, as shown above.
 Secure with screws from the outside.

 Step 5: Assemble the platforms; Use drill, screws and a stud finder